-Now that you know whether your cavy can eat Italian parsley or not let’s take a look at other factors related to this vegetable.
+Now that you know whether your cavy can eat Italian parsley or not, let’s take a look at other factors related to this vegetable.

-As stated above, Italian parsley has a myriad of benefits that your cavy is set to gain through eating them.
+Italian parsley has a myriad of benefits that your cavy is set to gain through eating them.
 The following are some of them:

+- Help in the elimination of free radicals.
 Free radicals are a product of metabolism but can act as a potential danger to your cavy’s health.
 Parsley has beta carotene in it which is a significant contributor to the fight against free radicals in your pet’s body.

+- It aids the digestion process.
 Due to the presence of dietary fiber in the veggies, your cavy’s digestive process is smoothened to avoid any problems.
 Also, it helps to cover any issues after digestion like constipation for instance.

+- Parsley fights diseases and infections.
 This green has antifungal and antimicrobial abilities that make it the right remedy for diseases and infections.
 They can clear all the fungus and bacteria that are present inside your guinea pig thus ensuring that it is healthy always.

+- Boosts eyesight.
 Parsley has vitamin A which is a good source of nutrients needed for good vision and health.

 Nutrition Facts of Italian Parsley

-Parsley is a nutrient potent vegetable, and that is why it has so many benefits to your cavy.
+Parsley is a nutrient-potent vegetable, and that is why it has so many benefits to your cavy.
 The following are some of the nutrients found in the green:

 - Vitamin C – This vitamin can neither be created nor stored by guinea pigs, and that is why it is needed from an external source such as parsley.
 It helps in the fight against scurvy in addition to boosting the immune system.